nizzyabi/platform/README.md

     npm install --save-dev

-Running the local development server
+Running the local development server:

     npm run dev

-You should now be able to see the project up and running at http://localhost:3000/
+You should now be able to see the project up and running at http://localhost:3000/.

 ## Running the tests